Fergus-OH/FractalPy/README.md

 </p>

 Consider the recurrence relation $z_{n+1} = z_n^2 + c$ where $c$ is a complex number.
-The Mandelbrot set is a fractal, defined by the set of complex numbers $c$ for which this recurrence relation, with initial value $z_0 = 0$, does not diverge$.
+The Mandelbrot set is a fractal, defined by the set of complex numbers $c$ for which this recurrence relation, with initial value $z_0 = 0$, does not diverge.
-Another interesting set related to the Mandelbrot set are Julia sets, which are defined for a specific complex number $c$.
+Another interesting type of set, which are related to the Mandelbrot set, are Julia sets and are defined for a specific complex number $c$.
-To keep things brief, we will just establish the definition for a filled-in Julia set and do so in the following way:
+To keep things brief, we will just establish the definition of a filled-in Julia set and do so in the following way:
 The filled-in Julia set of a complex number $c$ is the set of initial values $z_0$ for which the previously mentioned recurrence relation does not diverge.
 Not every filled-in Julia sets is a fractal, but for almost all complex numbers $c$ they are.